 One of the areas of concern was, “I have sufficient resources to carry out my duties effectively.”
-In response to this concern, 2017-18 Handsworth formed both a Finance Committee and Facilities Committee.
-These committees met throughout the year, and are in addition to the annual meeting held at the end of each school year to review resource requests.
-For the 2018-19 school year, finance discussions have move to departmental meetings, and concerns around facilities have moved primarily to the formalized meetings about our new school build.
+In response to this concern, 2017-18 Handsworth Staff formed both a Finance Committee and Facilities Committee.
+These committees met throughout the year, and were an addition to the annual review meeting held at the end of each school year to review resource requests.
+For the 2018-19 school year, finance discussions have moved to departmental meetings, and concerns around facilities have moved primarily to the formalized meetings about our new school build.

 Although Handsworth performed above the district average, another area of growth that appeared across all high schools was a perceived absence of regular constructive feedback on job performance.
 To that end, the school administration has made an renewed effort to increase the numberÂ informal and formal observations and evaluations to better support teachers.

-This year we approached it a bit differently.
+This year we approached the data-gathering a bit differently.
 Handsworth has begun a new partnership with a group named The Learning Bar and completed a custom “OurSchool” survey to help measure student engagement, satisfaction and success.
 Some of the domains this survey covered included social-emotional outcomes, academic outcomes, drivers of student outcomes and demographic factors.
-Surveys were completed by students anonymously using unique randomly generated logins.
+Surveys were completed by students anonymously using unique, randomly generated logins.

 Our hope is that by surveying the same measures over multiple years weâll be able to see trends and patterns over time which can help guide some of our decision making process.
 The information used in these surveys help highlight areas of need when it comes to social-emotional supports our students are in need of.

 Each survey took approximately 30 to 35 minutes to complete, and was offered to every student in the school.
-The survey was completed electronically in the Library Learning Commons using the available desktops and COWs.
+The survey was completed electronically in the Library Learning Commons using the available desktops and COWs (lap top carts).
 Students were called down by last name / home room, by grade.